European-Unified-ID/EUID-docs/docs/guides/integration-javascript.md

 For additional flexibility, EUID also provides alternative methods for some of the features and complementary products, such as a Prebid integration.

-## Client-Side or Server-Side Integration
+## Client-Side or Client-Server Integration

 The options for integrating with EUID using the SDK for JavaScript are summarized in the following table.
 Choose the option that's best for you.